dagoch/vrixd_examples/README.md

 * For Google Cardboard, you need to install the Google Cardboard plugin.
 Again, the sample project already includes this plugin.

 * If, instead, you want to use Gear VR, you'll need to remove the CarboardMain object from the scene and replace it with a regular Main Camera.
 Then you'll need to enable "Virtual Reality Supported" in the Player Settings, before you build the app.
 There will be a few small code changes you'd have to make as well.

+  Also, in order to build for Gear VR you need to generate an Oculus Sig file for your phone, which you'll then include in your project.
+Use this tool to generate the Sig file (you need an Oculus developer account, which is free): https://developer.oculus.com/osig/

 *Thanks to http://www.robinwood.com/Catalog/FreeStuff/Textures/TexturePages/BallMaps.html for the ball textures.*